Paper party cups and plates produced by a company called Pleasure Products in 1972.

 The characters are all from Camberwick.And if they did any Trumpton versions I've yet to see them.

-But hopefully they went down well -and,in the case of some kids,I dare say that could be taken literally !
+But hopefully they went down well -if not literally !

 Crisps were courtesy of either Smiths or Golden Wonder.

 There were just 3 tv channels ... no pc's ... playstations ... mobile phones ... dvds ... vhs videos .....or even a satnav to help your mum get you from A to B !

 And Trumptonshire life still had the occasional resonance with everyday experience.